QuadnucYard/crossregex-typ/README.md

 In the hex grids, upper-case letters are colored $\color{blue}\text{blue}$, while others are colored $\color{purple}\text{purple}$.
 So you can use lower-case letters or symbols as hints.

+### Counting

+If you provide answers, it will show the number of filled and total cells at bottom left.

 ## Basic Usage

 ```typst